 All publications, including journal articles, conference presentations and media releases that emerge from awarded grants must acknowledge the support of the HCF Research Foundation.
-The HCF Research Foundation requests all articles and media releases be provided to the Foundation for review and approval prior to public release.
+The HCF Research Foundation will support researchers engaging in public communications, and requests all media releases be provided to the Foundation for review and approval prior to public release.

-HCF Research Foundation may also request funded researchers make themselves available to present their work at conferences and webinars from time to time, and for public communications.
+The HCF Research Foundation may also request funded researchers make themselves available to present their work at conferences and webinars from time to time, and for public communications.
+The Foundation also encourages successful applications to contribute to grey literature and public discourse, as well as academic literature.